apache/sis-site/source/faq.md

 URN may or may not be present in the set of identifiers returned by `crs.getIdentifiers()`.
 In many cases (especially if the {{% CRS %}} was parsed from a Well Known Text), only simple identifiers like `"EPSG:​4326"` are provided.
 An easy way to build the full URN is to use the code below.
-That example may scan the EPSG database for finding the information if it was not explicitely provided in the given {{% CRS %}}.
+That example may scan the EPSG database for finding the information if it was not explicitly provided in the given {{% CRS %}}.

 {{< highlight java >}}
 CoordinateReferenceSystem myCRS = ...;